aescobarr/djangoref/README.md

 #### Geoserver

-Georef uses a [GeoServer](http://geoserver.org/) instance to serve some layers via WMS services.
+Ali-Bey uses a [GeoServer](http://geoserver.org/) instance to serve some layers via WMS services.
 This step could be considered optional in a development environment although it is mandatory in production deployment.

 ##### Geoserver dependencies